velvet117/DiningTipper/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The challenges that I've faced:

+* The formatting took way more time than building the functionality of the app.
+* Need a better structure of the code on Appearance/Styling that shouldn't be repeated in both View Controllers
+* Submission process

 ## License